copenat/package-atlassian-jira/jira/Package.md

 **JIRA Project Operations**

-The `wso2/jira` package contains operations to create new JIRA projects, update or delete existing projects, and get all the information using either the ID or key of the project.
+The `vamosapi/jira` package contains operations to create new JIRA projects, update or delete existing projects, and get all the information using either the ID or key of the project.
 It also contains operations for adding or removing users and groups related to a project role, viewing user account details of the project lead, viewing assignable issue types for a given project, etc.

 **JIRA Project Category Operations**

-The `wso2/jira` package contains operations that get all available project categories, delete existing categories, and create new project categories.
+The `vamosapi/jira` package contains operations that get all available project categories, delete existing categories, and create new project categories.

 **JIRA Project Component Operations**

-The `wso2/jira` package contains operations that get all details of a given project component, delete existing components, create a new project component related to a specific project, etc.
+The `vamosapi/jira` package contains operations that get all details of a given project component, delete existing components, create a new project component related to a specific project, etc.

 **JIRA Issue Operations**

-The `wso2/jira` package contains operations that get all the details of a given issue using the issue key, delete existing issues, create new issues, etc.
+The `vamosapi/jira` package contains operations that get all the details of a given issue using the issue key, delete existing issues, create new issues.
+Newly added by VamosAPI : add comments, add remote links.

 ## Compatibility
 |                    |    Version     |